gnufied/kube_website/docs/concepts/storage/persistent-volumes.md

 by simply editing the claim and requesting bigger size.
 This in turn will trigger expansion of volume that is backing underlying `PersistentVolume`.

 Under no circumstances a new `PersistentVolume` gets created to satisfy the claim.
 Kubernetes will attempt to resize existing volume to satisfy the claim.

+If volume being expanded contains a File System then file system resizing is only performed when a new Pod is started using the `PersistentVolumeClaim` in
+ReadWrite mode.
+In other words, if volume being expanded is used in a pod or deployment - you will need to delete and recreate the pod for file system resizing to take place.
+Also file system resizing is only supported for following file system types:

+* XFS
+* Ext3, Ext4

 ## Types of Persistent Volumes